Diffusal

 }

-• Rate limiting: 30-second minimum prevents spam
+• Rate limiting: 30-second minimum between snapshots prevents spam

 TWAP Calculation